ray-x/navigator.lua/README.md

 - Lazy loader friendly

-- Multigrid support (different font and detach-able)
+- Multigrid support (different font and detachable)

 # Why a new plugin